Black-box Prompt Tuning with Subspace Learning

-To validate the effectiveness of this criterion, we conduct experiments using 5 different subspaces learned on different types of source tasks.
-We try to find the best subspace using development sets with different sizes (8, 16, 32, 64 and 128 sentences).
-For each size, experiments are repeatedly conducted on 100 different randomly sampled development sets and we report the success rate in Figure~\ref{fig:auto1}.
-Experimental results show that the criterion can almost always find the best subspace if the development set has 64 or more sentences, which indicates that the proposed criterion is effective for automatic subspace selection.
-For further details, please refer to Appendix~\ref{sec:auto}.
+Finally, we further examine the effectiveness of automatic subspace selection by attempting to identify the best subspace from the 5 candidate subspaces using development sets with varying sizes (8, 16, 32, 64, and 128 samples).
+We evaluate the accuracy on the development sets before the black-box optimization process.
+If the subspace (a) achieves the highest accuracy, we consider that the criterion has successfully identified the best subspace.
+Otherwise, we deem that the criterion has failed to find the best subspace.
+For each sample size, experiments are repeated on 100 different randomly sampled development sets, and we present the success rate in Figure~\ref{fig:auto1}.
+The experimental results indicate that the criterion can almost always identify the best subspace if the development set contains 64 or more samples, demonstrating that the proposed criterion is effective for automatic subspace selection.